hamburg-js/proposals/speakers.md

 ## When are speakers chosen?
 We usually select speakers two weeks before an event.

-_Current employees of hosts are not selected to speak on the months of their employer's sponsorship._
+:warning: _Current employees of hosts are not selected to speak on the months of their employer's sponsorship._

 ## I have more questions about submitting talks, what should I do?
 Please feel free to ping us on twitter [@hhjs](https://twitter.com/hhjs) or join us in our [WebHH Slack](https://web-hh-slackin.herokuapp.com/) group [#hhjs](https://web-hh.slack.com/messages/C0KESM96C)

 # Speaking at HH.js
-We are excited to have you as speaker!
-Here is few things to keep in mind when you are making your talk.
-If you have any questions or want to discuss your talk with organizers, please feel free to ping us!
+We are excited to have you as a speaker!
+Below are a few things to keep in mind while you are preparing your talk.
+If you have any questions or want to discuss your talk with us beforehand, please feel free to ping us!

 ## How long is my talk?
 Talks are expected to be 20 minutes long, lightning talks should be limited to 5 minutes.

 ## Speaker Checklist
 ### Slides
-If your are showing code or your terminal, please keep your font size large and contrast high!
+If your are showing code or your terminal, please keep your font size large and the contrast high!

 ### Equipment
 We have: